 Passive Income and Expenses

 Because of this designation, any income generated from your rental real estate investments is considered passive income.
 Meanwhile, passive income refers to regular earnings received from a source other than an employer or contractor.
-Passive loss (or passive activity loss) occurs when a property’s operating expenses exceed the rental income.
+Passive loss (or passive activity loss) occurs when a property’s operating expenses exceed rental income.

-Something else that’s important to know: Passive losses can only be used to offset passive income.
+Something else to know: passive losses can only be used to offset passive income.
 As such, you may have a passive loss in a given year, but you might have to wait to carry that loss forward to the next year.
 In fact, the IRS points out that in most cases, passive losses exceeding passive income in a particular year are generally disallowed for that year.

 Carrying it Forward

 But again, passive losses can only be used to offset against passive income.
 If, for example, you invest in rental real estate that generated $50,000 in losses in Year 1, but then created a profit of $100,000 the following year, you can use that $50,000 to reduce that income to $50,000.
-But that $50,000 can only be used to offset that passive income.
-You couldn’t use that $50,000 as a deduction against your entire income.
+But that $50,000 can only be used to offset passive income.
+You can't use that $50,000 as a deduction against your entire income.

 Understanding investment real estate income and expenses can be tricky.
 As such, when considering losses on your rental property, be sure to work with a professional tax advisor, who can help you through the process and answer any questions you might have.